Sergeyir/ROOTTools/README.md

 # Overview

 Set of useful functions and classes that can be used in any C++ application to simplify the work with <a href="https://root.cern/">ROOT6</a>'s various classes, such as TF1, TCanvas, TFile, TThreadedObject, etc., or to extend their usage.
 This repository is still in progress, and some of its features are yet to be finished/added.
-But everything described in the [documentation](https://sergeyir.github.io/documentation/ROOTTools/) is finished and works flawlessly.
+But everything described in the [documentation](https://sergeyir.github.io/documentation/ROOTTools/) is finished and it works fine.

 # Requirements